tldr-pages/tldr/pages/common/cargo.md

 `cargo build`

-- Build with multiple parallel jobs:
+- Build using a specific number of threads (default is the number of CPU cores):

 `cargo build -j {{jobs}}`